syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 _SameWidth command applied to Diagram Objects_

-> Note: The height of the selected object remains the same.
+N> The height of the selected object remains the same.

 ### Height and Width Customization